It wasn’t until late in the Enterprise-D’s design process that Andrew Probert learned the ship would need to be able to split in two.

 Probert decided part of the underside of the saucer should remain with the engineering hull, giving it a cobra-like head with the battle bridge on top.

-Another possibility would have been to separate several parts of the ship.
+Another option was to separate several parts of the ship.
 The smaller sections would have been large lifeboats.
-Something like this was done years later for the Prometheus on Star Trek: Voyager.
+Something like this was done on Star Trek: Voyager with the USS Prometheus.

 Saucer separation was meant to have been a regular feature on The Next Generation, but budget restraints did not allow it to happen often.
 Writers also felt separating the ship slowed the progress of the story.
 As a result, the original idea — protecting families — was seldom realized.